-Broadly speaking, bookings refers to the value of accepted contracts.
-The Company's quantification of bookings is focused on SaaS ARR bookings (the average annual value of committed SaaS recurring revenue at the time of contract signing), professional services bookings and perpetual license bookings.
+Broadly speaking, bookings refer to the total value of accepted contracts.
+This includes SaaS ARR bookings (the average annual value of committed SaaS recurring revenue at the time of contract signing) and professional services bookings.
 The Company believes that these metrics are primary indicators of business performance.